-The Reed-Stitely Log House is a contributing element to the Catoctin Furnace National Register Historic District.
+The Hoke Log House is a contributing element to the Catoctin Furnace National Register Historic District.
 The district was placed on the National Register on February 11, 1972.
 The NR nomination is attached.
-A second (individual) NR nomination form as completed in 1998 and is also attached.

 9. Criteria for Significance: (3 chosen)

 - a) Significant character, interest or value as part of development, heritage, or cultural characteristics of county, state, or nation - b) Exemplifies cultural, economic, social, political, or historic heritage of county and its communities - c) Embodies the distinctive characteristics of a type, period, or method of construction or architecture